 From these duties, then, a right is derived to stay at the relevant place and continue to participate in the local scheme of cooperation, regardless of formal membership status in the wider political community.
 For given that the pertinent duties are “mutual” (Ochoa Espejo 2017, 83) – nobody involved can do their part unless others around them reciprocate – unless the continued presence of all local dwellers is ensured, the moral agency of all others (including that of citizen residents) is in peril.
 Along these lines, we could argue, for instance, that EU citizens residing in a certain London Borough should be granted a right to remain precisely there (while retaining what is effectively a visiting status in the rest of the UK territory).
 Otherwise, the web of place-specific duties in the relevant area would be cut apart and local life as a whole disrupted.

+Admittedly, it may be hard to neatly keep apart these three accounts on more than a merely analytical level.
+Physically presence unavoidably opens up the possibility of relating to things and people at the relevant locality.
 Yet, my concern is less with differences in detail rather than the underlying argumentative structure: the shared idea is that, by virtue of their continued physical presence somewhere, non-citizen residents are engaged or entangled in certain place-related projects or practices.
 In so doing, they develop relations to the land or the people that are of moral relevance and should be legally acknowledged.
 Continued physical presence thus grounds a discrete, ‘place-related’ domain of rights and obligations that is conceptually located in between the claims we have on one another as citizens, and those we have as humans.

 It is this attempt to disaggregate citizenship and sketch a domain of rights and obligations that individuals are owed merely by virtue of their continued physical presence that I want to problematise.
 My claim is that this proposal is deeply problematic from a democratic perspective.
 The existence of a group of long-term immigrants who are non-citizens, I want to suggest, runs counter to the very idea of a self-governing community of free and equal citizens, properly understood.